 |Title:||Apologies To My Censor|

-The expat bubble
+the expat bubble

-He arrives in Beijing, takes a job at an English-language newspaper, finds an apartment, roams the bar scene, takes on a few other odd jobs, tries to write for international publications, succeeds at writing for international publications and eventually returns to North America, a bit wiser.
+He arrives in Beijing, takes a job at an English-language newspaper, finds an apartment, roams the bar scene, gets a few other odd jobs, tries to write for international publications, succeeds at writing for international publications, and eventually returns to North America, a bit wiser.

 Mitch Moxley coming of age